vcastro/phenorm_workshop/phenorm_workshop.md

 # Load data

-We will extract the data from i2b2demodata instance at MGB and store at as an R dataset for purposes of this demo.
+We will extract the data from i2b2demodata instance at MGB and store at as an R data set for purposes of this demo.
 See workshop_data.sql script for the SQL query used to extract data.
 The code below runs a function that retrieves the data from the database if it doesn’t already exist locally.